Gingivitis is inflammation of the gums.

 - Pregnancy (hormonal changes increase the sensitivity of the gums)

 - Uncontrolled diabetes

 - Misaligned teeth, rough edges of fillings, and ill-fitting or unclean mouth appliances (such as braces, dentures, bridges, and crowns)

-- Use of certain medications, including phenytoin, bismuth, and some birth control pills
+- Use of certain medicines, including phenytoin, bismuth, and some birth control pills

 Many people have some amount of gingivitis.
-It often develops during puberty or early adulthood due to hormonal changes.
-It may last or come back often, depending on the health of your teeth and gums.
+It often develops during puberty or early adulthood because of hormonal changes.
+It may last a long time or come back often, depending on the health of your teeth and gums.

 - Bleeding gums (blood on toothbrush even with gentle brushing of the teeth)

 - Gums that are tender when touched, but otherwise painless

 - Swollen gums